Predictive Learning on Hidden Tree-Structured Ising Models: Introduction

 \subsubsection{Structure Learning}

 The first results provides the sufficient number of samples for exact structure recovery. \begin{theorem}[Sample Complexity for Structure Learning.]
 The Chow-Liu algorithm with input $n$ noisy samples $\bnX^{1:n}$ exactly estimates the hidden tree structure $\TCLn\equiv\T$ with probability at least $1-\delta\in (0,1)$, as long as \end{theorem} The order with respect to $\beta$ is $\mc{O}( e^{ 4\beta})$ for all $q>0$.
-The bound in \eqref{eq:sf_1} exactly reduces to the noiseless case~\cite[Theorem 3.2]{bresler2018learning}.
-Additionally, the explicit and tighter form of the result, Theorem \ref{thm:sufficient}, shows that the bound is also a continuous function of $q\in[0,1/2)$.
+The bound in \eqref{eq:sf_1} exactly reduces to the noiseless case~\cite[Theorem 3.2]{bresler2020learning}.
+Additionally, the explicit form of the result, Theorem \ref{thm:sufficient}, shows that the bound is also a continuous function of $q\in[0,1/2)$.
 The next proposition gives the necessary number of samples for exact structure recovery.

 \begin{proposition} No algorithm can recover the structure with probability great than $1/2$ if \end{proposition} Note that the terms $(1-2q)^{-4}$ and $[1-(4q(1-q))^p]^{-1}$ introduce a gap between the sample complexity of \eqref{eq:sf_1} and \eqref{eq:nec_structure}.
-However, the sample complexity of Theorem \ref{theorem: structure: simple} is indeed tight.
-To prove this, we show that the theoretical and experimental bounds exactly match, see Figure \ref{fig:sfig1}.
+However, the sample complexity of Theorem \ref{theorem: structure: simple} is indeed accurate.
+To illustrate this experimentally, we show that the theoretical and experimental bounds exactly match, see Figure \ref{fig:sfig1}.
 The latter indicates that the Chow-Liu algorithm requires exactly the number of samples that our theoretical result suggest (see Figure \ref{fig:sfig1}).
 On the other hand, Proposition \ref{prop_structure} provides the necessary number of samples, for any algorithm.
-Finally, we conjecture that the bound of Proposition 1.2 is tight only under the low temperature regime $|\theta_{i,j}|\rightarrow\infty$ for all $i,j\in\mc{E}$.
-The derivation of generalized tighter forms of the bound in \eqref{eq:nec_structure} is challenging and out of the scope of this work.
+Finally, we conjecture that the bound of Proposition 1.2 is tight only under the low temperature regime $|\theta_{i,j}|\to\infty$ for all $i,j\in\mc{E}$.
+The derivation of generalized tighter forms of the bound in \eqref{eq:nec_structure} is challenging and left for future work.